ikzelf/zbxdb/README.md

 The sql's should return key/value pairs.
 In the template everything is written from an Oracle starters point and similar queries are defined for mssql and postgres, both using the same template, item prototypes and triggers.

+Did you create and test/use a new set of queries for a version or for a database not yet listed, please, feel free to share them, to make the supported list bigger.
+The fact that I did not list them here does not mean it can't be done.
+It just means that I have no access to them (and also no immediate need) but I would be happy to add.

 usage zbxdb.py - c configfile
 resulting in log to stdout and datafile in specified out_dir/{configfile}.zbx